usatales.com

 6. Jackson Lake State Park

-Although northeastern Colorado is known for its high desert terrain, it also has some of the best Colorado beaches.
+Although northeastern Colorado is known for its high desert terrain, it also has some of the best beaches.
 Jackson Lake in Jackson Lake State Park is a 2,700-acre reservoir surrounded by vast, sandy beaches that are always bustling with swimmers and sunbathers during the summer.

-Visitors to the Jackson Lake State park will find more than 200 campsites and amenities such as toilets, showers, electrical hookups, and a marina, in addition to the reservoir.
+Visitors to the Jackson Lake State Park will find more than 200 campsites and amenities such as toilets, showers, electrical hookups, and a marina, in addition to the reservoir.
 Those staying overnight will be treated to one of the best evening stars shows in the country, thanks to the park’s designation as an International Dark Skies Park, one of the first in Colorado.

 The lake and its beaches remain the park’s most famous feature, providing an ideal aquatic playground for anglers, boaters, and those who enjoy relaxing and cooling off during the summer heat.